Published/Last edited or updated: 28th August, 2017

-Built during the reign of Rama V in the mid-19th century, Wat Ratchabophit has an unusual design that features a 43-metre-high gilded chedi enclosed in a circular cloister.
-Adorned with unabashedly colourful segments of Chinese porcelain that combine to form elaborate lai Thai diamond patterns, walking slowly along the cloister is one of the more soothing things you can do in Bangkok.
+Built during the reign of King Rama V (Chulalongkorn), the temple has an unusual design that centres on a 43-metre-high gilded chedi enclosed in a circular cloister.
+Adorned with unabashedly colourful segments of Chinese porcelain that combine to form elaborate lai Thai diamond patterns, the cloister is one of a kind.

-The colours—blues, reds and yellows all of a slightly faded quality—mingle with black lacquer windows designs and dark blue and saffron roof tiles to form a whole that’s not the least bit kitsch.
-Ornate mother of pearl inlaid doors add to the splendour.
-The overall effect yields one of Bangkok’s prettiest temples — if not the prettiest.
+The colours—blues, reds and yellows all of a slightly faded quality—mingle with black lacquer window designs and doors inlaid with intricate mother of pearl designs.
+The overall effect yields one of Bangkok’s prettiest temples.

-The ashes of several of Rama V’s family members are enshrined in smaller chedis on one part of the grounds, which may partly explain the temple’s perpetually peaceful atmosphere.
-There never seems to be more than a few locals strolling the grounds or taking a break on the many benches spread beneath the trees.
-Some rather modern guardians ensure that any noise-makers keep out.
+The ashes of several of Chulalongkorn’s family members are enshrined in smaller chedis on one part of the grounds, which may partly explain the temple’s perpetually peaceful atmosphere.
+There never seems to be more than a few locals strolling around or taking a break on the many benches spread out beneath the trees.
+Depictions of European soldiers as guardians ensure that any noise-makers keep out.

-The ordination hall is often closed to the public, which is a shame since it too is unusual as far as Thai temples go.
-The partially gilded ceiling slopes at the roof, “held up” by Romanesque looking pillars and interspersed with light grey panels.
-Apart from the Buddha image, it looks almost like the entire of a Roman Catholic church and is a good example of Rama V’s preference for a European look.
+The ordination hall is often closed to the public, which is a shame since it too is unusual as Thai temples go.
+The partially gilded ceiling slopes at the roof to meet Romanesque looking pillars.
+Apart from the Buddha image, which enshrines the ashes of King Rama VII at the base, it looks almost like the inside of a church and is a good example of Chulalongkorn’s preference for mixing Thai and European styles.

 Between Atsadang and Feung Nakorn roads, a ten-minute walk east of the Grand Palace.